yrashk/es4j/docs/core_concepts/layout.md

 This class defines one property (`email`) by having both accessors (JavaBean, chain and fluent naming conventions are supported).

-Implemented in the `eventchain-layout` package, `org.eventchain.layout.Layout` is the main class used to create layouts:
+Implemented in the `Eventsourcing-layout` package, `org.Eventsourcing.layout.Layout` is the main class used to create layouts:

 ```java
 Layout<User> layout = new Layout(User.class);